 Both professional athletes and workout novices often turn to Pilates and Barre to help with core strengthening, stability, and endurance.
-Certified Pilates Instructor Jill Dart, LPTA, CPI, pink ribbon-certified PTA and co-founder of Results Rehab, offers Pilates and Barre at Results Physical Therapy in Gainesville and Fairfax, Virginia.
+Certified Pilates Instructor Jill Dart, LPTA, CPI, pink ribbon-certified PTA and co-founder of Results Movement Studio, offers Pilates and Barre at Results Physical Therapy in Gainesville and Fairfax, Virginia.
 These exercises can help you achieve proper posture, increased, flexibility, and improved strength.
-To incorporate Pilates or Barre into your physical therapy, call Results Physical Therapy to make an appointment today.
+To explore the benefits of Pilates or Barre, call Results Physical Therapy to make an appointment today.

 Pilates was originally developed to help soldiers in World War I improve their physical fitness.
 Pilates integrates resistance training, stretching exercises, and targeted strengthening activities.